sagarbetkar/apollo-graphql-express-mongodb/README.md

 # Apollo-GraphQL-Express-MongoDB-TypeScript

 This repo is just basic of GraphQL types and mutation example using apollo-server-express.
-Also simple Graphql CRUD operation.
+Also simple CRUD operation.

 - Built With
 - Getting Started